RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 ##Hardware and hardware setup.

-Nintendo 64 emulation requires at a bare minimum a Raspberry Pi 2 and a Raspberry  Pi 3 is highly suggested do to it's increased performance.
+Nintendo 64 emulation requires at a bare minimum a Raspberry Pi 2 and a Raspberry  Pi 3 is highly suggested due to it's increased performance.

 A note on overclocking A raspi 3 on default settings is comparable in speed to an overclocked raspi 2.